 Sector Ruminants

-Since record-keeping is not common on commercial farms, limited figures about calf growth in practice are available.
 A recent study of 19 farms in Southern England by the Royal Veterinary College in London showed an extreme variation in calf growth in the first six months.
-The in-between farm variability ranged from 0.23 to 1.25 kg per day with a reasonable average growth rate of 0.77 kg per day.
+The in-between farm daily weight gain variability ranged from 0.23 to 1.25 kg per day, with a reasonable average growth rate of 0.77 kg per day.
 However, variation in daily weight gain within one herd was also large, with ranges of 0.45 to 1.13 kg per day reported on the same farm.
 Surprisingly, weight gain from 6–15 months was hardly related to weight gain in the first six months.

 Calving age (months)Lifetime production (kg milk)# lactations during the lifetime